ZZ-Cat/CRSFforArduino/README.md

   - Adafruit Metro M4 Express AirLift Lite
 - SAME51 based boards:
   - Adafruit Feather M4 CAN Express
+- Teensy 3.x
+  **NB:** The entire Teensy 3.x line is discontinued by the manufacturer, and is _not_ recommended for new projects.
+- Teensy 4.x

 Compatibility with other microcontroller boards may be added in future, if there is demand for it.
 Keep in mind that this will be subject to hardware limitations of the host microcontroller itself.